post detail page top

 Jawaharlal Nehru Medical College, Aligarh

-Sanjay Seth (SS): In states where the codes have been notified for adoption, compliance to the provisions of the ECBC are mandatory.
-However, as the demand for energy efficient buildings is gaining momentum, design professionals are gradually mainstreaming energy efficient design practices in their building designs.
-This has led to noticeable improvement in the market in terms of the availability of the products for energy efficient windows and fenestration.
-With the rising demand for the insulation material, high performance glass, heat reflective paints, energy efficient masonry units etc., the number of manufacturers and suppliers of these materials is also gradually increasing.
+Sanjay Seth (SS): In states where the codes have been notified for adoption, compliance with the provisions of the ECBC is mandatory.
+However, as the demand for energy efficient buildings is gaining momentum, design professionals are gradually mainstreaming energy-efficient design practices in their building designs.
+This has led to a noticeable improvement in the market in terms of the availability of products for energy-efficient windows and fenestration.
+With the rising demand for insulation material, high-performance glass, heat-reflective paints, energy-efficient masonry units etc., the number of manufacturers and suppliers of these materials is also gradually increasing.

 NHPC, Faridabad